Alec-Ben/Hardware-In-The-Loop-For-Grid-Resilience-Public/README.md

 ### OPAL-RT User Manual
 A comprehensive guide to using the OPAL-RT hardware and software platform, including:
-- Hardware setup and wiring
+- Hardware setup
-- Creating and managing RT-Lab projects
+- Creating and developing RT-Lab projects
-- Integrating PSS®E grid data using ePHASORSIM
+- Integrating PSS/E grid data using ePHASORSIM
-- Running CHIL simulations and collecting results
+- Running HIL simulations and collecting results

 ### RT-Lab Project Overview
 A walkthrough of each RT-Lab project included in the repository, explaining: